TheSoftwareHouse/cypress-boilerplate/README.md

 ## Running test from CircleCI

 In `.circleci` folder there is `config.yml` with configuration of the running test in CircleCI.
 After login in CCI add your repository.
-For more information read article with information about [full configuration](https://tsh.npio/blog/continuous-integration-for-e2e-tests-2-4-circleci-configuration-for-test-automation/)
+For more information read article with information about [full configuration](https://tsh.io/blog/continuous-integration-for-e2e-tests-2-4-circleci-configuration-for-test-automation/)

+## Running test from GitLab
+In `.gitlab-ci.yml` file is a configuration of the running test in GitLab.
+This is a proposition for a scheduled CI pipeline with a division on specific browsers.
+Artifacts are always generated and GitLab will keep them per 1 month.
+After login in GitLab add your repository.
+For more information go to the CI/CD GitLab page [more configuration options](https://docs.gitlab.com/ee/ci/).
+If you need more information about pipelines schedules, you can find them here [pipeline schedules](https://docs.gitlab.com/ee/ci/pipelines/schedules.html).